703-591-3177 office

 Rated as one of Northern Virginia’s top preschools by Northern Virginia Magazine

 Our preschool is located in Fairfax City, near the intersection of Rt.
 50 and University Drive.
 We opened our doors in the fall of 1976 offering a part day preschool for three and four-year-olds.
-We have since added Pre-K and Kindergarten.
+We have since added an outstanding Pre-Kindergarten (PreK) class.
 Our staff is passionate about working with young children and is dedicated to offering high quality education and care for the children entrusted to our care.
 We have a large outdoor play area and indoor space when the weather is inclement.
 Registration begins the first week of January for our Church members and returning preschool families and for the community during the third week of January.
 We enroll on a first-come, first-served basis.
 Additional information about our program such as our philosophy and goals, registration information, forms and other details can be found on this site.
 We are an outreach of Fairfax United Methodist Church, but we welcome families of any religion or ethnic background, and love to share the traditions, music and foods of all our preschool families.
 We invite you to call or visit our preschool any time to ask questions, obtain information, or to arrange a personal tour of the school.
 We love to talk about our program!

 Fairfax United Methodist Church’s preschool ministry is committed to maintaining high-quality early learning for every child in our care while offering a program which supports family and community needs.